Warsaw Ghetto Uprising: Main revolt

 Up to 23 May 1943 we had counted:

 4.4 million zloty; furthermore about 5 to 6 million zloty not yet counted, a great amount of foreign currency, e.g. US$14,300 in paper and US$9,200 in gold, moreover valuables (rings, chains, watches, etc.) in great quantities.

 State of the Ghetto at the termination of the large-scale operation:

-Apart from 8 buildings (Police Barracks, hospital, and accommodations for housing working-parties), the former Ghetto is completely destroyed.
+Apart from 8 buildings (police barracks, hospital, and accommodations for housing working-parties), the former Ghetto is completely destroyed.
 Only the dividing walls are left standing where no explosions were carried out.
 But the ruins still contain a vast amount of stones and scrap material which could be used.

-On 15 May, the last buildings in the ghetto except for the Great Synagogue of Warsaw were destroyed.
+On 15 May, the last buildings in the ghetto except for the Great Synagogue of Warsaw and a few others were destroyed.
 The Great Synagogue itself was blown up a day later.
 Stroop personally detonated it.
 This was the last act of destruction in the suppression of the uprising.
+Stroop later recalled:

+What a marvelous sight it was.
+A fantastic piece of theater.
+My staff and I stood at a distance.
+I held the electrical device which would detonate all the charges simultaneously.
+Jesuiter called for silence.
+I glanced over at my brave officers and men, tired and dirty, silhouetted against the glow of the burning buildings.
+After prolonging the suspense for a moment, I shouted: "Heil Hitler" and pressed the button.
+With a thunderous, deafening bang and a rainbow burst of colors, the fiery explosion soared toward the clouds, an unforgettable tribute to our triumph over the Jews.
+The Warsaw Ghetto was no more.
+The will of Adolf Hitler and Heinrich Himmler had been done.

-Stroop subsequently informed Heinrich Himmler and Friedrich-Wilhelm Krüger, the Higher SS and Police Leader of the General Government, that the ghetto had been destroyed.
+Stroop subsequently informed Himmler and Friedrich-Wilhelm Krüger, the Higher SS and Police Leader of the General Government, that the ghetto had been destroyed.

 Sporadic resistance continued, with the last skirmish taking place on 5 June 1943 between Germans and a holdout group of armed Jews without connections to the resistance organizations.